-The driving position is very comfortable and offers plenty of adjustments.
-Visibility is also surprisingly good whether the roof is up or down, however the electronically controlled wind deflector can obstruct the rear view when raised.
+The driving position is very comfortable and offers plenty of adjustment.
+Visibility is also surprisingly good whether the roof is up or down, but the electronically controlled wind deflector can obstruct the rear view when raised.

-MPG, CO2 and running costs
+MPG, CO2 and Running Costs

-There’s no hiding from the fact that the Mercedes SL is an expensive buy, and this statement even stands true in light of its over-priced rivals.
-When you look at its fuel consumption it’s enough to make a Toyota Prius driver faint.
+There’s no hiding from the fact that the Mercedes SL is an expensive buy, and this statement even holds up in light of its costly rivals.
+When you look at its fuel consumption, it’s enough to make a Toyota Prius driver faint.

 Interior, design and technology

 The sixth-generation Mercedes SL has quite a bit to live up to.
 Over the years the SL design has evolved rather than been reinvented, and the 2016 version features a smoother design that stays true to the original.
 A long bonnet and small cabin mimics the traditional roadster and it looks far more menacing than it did before the latest facelift.

 There’s a far more aggressive front end on the latest car with more defined front and rear bumpers along with new alloy wheel designs.
 The Mercedes-AMG models also feature unique 'Bi-turbo' badges on the flanks.

 In the cabin, the Stuttgart manufacturer lives up to its heritage, by tastefully blending fine leather, metal trim and aero-inspired instruments to create a feeling of grandeur.
 It now incorporates Apple CarPlay technology, too, allowing easy smartphone integration on the move.

 Sat-nav, stereo and infotainment